joshuahills/joshuahills/README.md

 # About Me

 I'm a Graduate Software Engineer at Telent.
-I graduated from Coventry University in 2021 with a bachelors degree in Computer Science.
+I graduated from Coventry University in 2021 with a bachelor's degree in Computer Science.
-The area of software development I enjoy most is full-stack web development as it requires working in different languages and technologies and provides the most opportunities for me to learn new ones.

 # Technologies